Every songwriter wants the fastest songwriting solutions…

 Pam Mueller and Daniel Oppenheimer studied 65 college students as they took notes in class and were later tested on their comprehension of several TED talks.
 Handwriting is slower, so it forces you to summarize and use your own words.
 Students that typed usually copied verbatim (word for word) and so they didn’t process the information as deeply.

 For facts and dates both groups scored equally well, but students who wrote notes longhand scored better when tested for higher order thinking… analyzing information and drawing their own conclusions.
-The researchers believe this was because of the encoding hypothesis, when taking notes, you process the information.
+The researchers believe this was because of the encoding hypothesis, while taking notes, you’re also processing the information.

 - Are more likely to write the best ideas instead of every idea